Petition Increase college funding to sustainable levels - all students deserve equality!

 This government is aware of the funding pressures in Further Education and is currently assessing the funding and sustainability of colleges.

-We plan to invest nearly £7 billion this academic year to make sure there is a place in education or training, including for apprenticeships, for every 16- to 19-year-old.
+Although we are not making an immediate increase in college funding levels we are planning to invest nearly £7 billion this academic year to make sure there is a place in education or training, including for apprenticeships, for every 16- to 19-year-old.
 We have also protected the base rate of funding for 16-19 year olds until 2020.
 We will introduce our new gold standard T Levels from 2020, and will provide an additional £500m every year once they are fully rolled out.

 In addition, we have announced extra support for key priorities.
 We will provide additional funding to support institutions to grow participation in level 3 maths - an extra £600 for every additional student - with two payments of £600 if, for example, they are studying A level maths over two years.
 The first of these payments will be made in 2019/20.
-We have also approved £300m of Restructuring Funding for colleges, of which £150m has been spent so far.
+We have also approved £470m of Restructuring Facility Funding for colleges, of which £150m has been spent so far.

 Alongside our investment in 16-19 education and training, the Department for Education was allocated £1.5 billion for the Adult Education Budget (AEB) for each year of the Spending Review period up to 2020, as set out in the 2015 Spending Review.